Mohamed Abdulla (actor)

-Mohamed Abdulla (6 December 1974) is a Maldivian film producer, actor and a politician.
+Mohamed Abdulla (born 6 December 1974) is a Maldivian film producer, actor and a politician.

 Career

 Acting career

 In his career, Abdulla starred in a limited feature films; Bulbulaa (1999) and Amjad Ibrahim's comedy drama film Majubooru Loabi (2000).
 The latter being a commercial success, marks the only collaboration of Abdulla with legendary comedy actors, Haajara Abdul Kareem and Sithi Fulhu.

 Abdulla made his career breakthrough with the role Muhamma in the first installment of Dheke Dhekeves (2004) short film series which extended until the sixth installment, released in 2012.
 The success of the character Muhamma retained with several other projects including the short film series, Falhi Sikunthu and the television series, Mohamma Gaadiyaa.
 Other successful short film series of Abdulla includes the short film series, Haa Shaviyani Rasgefaanu and Farihibe.
 Apart from starring in these films, Abdulla served as the producer from his production company, Dhekedheke Ves Productions.

 In 2008, he released the period short film Faqeeru Koe starring opposite Sheela Najeeb which was considered as one of the "best critically acclaimed short film" made in local cinema.
 At the 1st Maldives Film Awards ceremony, he was bestowed with the Best Actor award in the short films category.
 He received the second award from the same category in the 3rd Maldives Film Awards ceremony, for the titular role in the fourth installment of the Farihibe series.

 From 2011, the theme of his comedy films expanded into political drama genre where short films Siyaasee Vaccine (2011), 13 Ah Visnaa Dhehaas (2012) and Siyaasee Koalhun (2012), all starring opposite Ismail Rasheed were released to positive response from critics and audience.
 The latter two fetched him further two nominations in the Best Actor - Short film category.